Cdub-63/IaaS_or_How_I_Learned_To_Stop_Worrying_And_Love_The_Cloud/AWS/Creating a Basic Amazon S3 Lifecycle Policy/Readme.md

 Log in to the AWS Management Console.

-Upload the pinehead and pineheadv2 files to the S3 bucket we create.
+Upload the ccp-master.zip files to the S3 bucket we create.

 # Create an S3 Bucket and Upload an Object
   - Navigate to S3.